 The three components of pillar 2 directly implicate bilateral income tax treaties in various degrees.
-The IIR (like its model in the U.S. global intangible low-taxed income regime) is a CFCdriven mechanism.
+The IIR (like its model in the U.S. global intangible low-taxed income regime) is a CFC-driven mechanism.
 As such, it effectively imposes tax at the UPE level.
-Accordingly, the pillar 2 blueprint concludes that the IIR is compatible with treaties because of the saving clause in most bilateral income tax treaties that clause gives a treaty partner the right to tax its own residents notwithstanding a treaty obligation.8
+Accordingly, the pillar 2 blueprint concludes that the IIR is compatible with treaties because of the saving clause in most bilateral income tax treaties that clause gives a treaty partner the right to tax its own residents notwithstanding a treaty obligation. §

 There are two issues with hanging the IIR hat on the saving clause rung.
-First, the saving clause is not included in every treaty.9 Second, the application of the saving clause to CFC regimes has been questioned.10 A pillar 2 MLI would address these concerns.11
+First, the saving clause is not included in every treaty.
+Second, the application of the saving clause to CFC regimes has been questioned.
+A pillar 2 MLI would address these concerns.

 The UTPR, however, is not a CFC-driven regime, so a saving clause would not protect it.
-The pillar 2 blueprint emphasizes that the UTPR does not violate article 9 of the OECD model because domestic law governs the deductibility of expenses allocated to a resident under the model or a PE.12 The blueprint also concludes that a UTPR along the lines envisaged under the GLOBE rules is compatible with the obligation not to discriminate on the basis of the residence of the recipient of a deductible payment set out in article 24(4) of the OECD model.13 universal agreement that a treaty violation is occurring.
+The pillar 2 blueprint emphasizes that the UTPR does not violate article 9 of the OECD model because domestic law governs the deductibility of expenses allocated to a resident under the model or a PE.
+12 The blueprint also concludes that a UTPR along the lines envisaged under the GLOBE rules is compatible with the obligation not to discriminate on the basis of the residence of the recipient of a deductible payment set out in article 24(4) of the OECD model.
+13 the various countries.
+After the UTPR top-up tax is determined, it is allocated among the UTPR countries by referencing a two-factor formula: (i) relative number of employees and (ii) relative net book value of tangible assets.
+15 The model rules note that these factors were selected specifically to represent the relative substance in each country.
+The link to substance is important because that arguably means that the allocation of profits (after application of the UTPR) would be at arm's length.
+However, this premise is based on the faulty assumption that the number of employees and net book value of tangible assets are, on their own, sufficient factors to determine an arm'slength allocation of profit under article 7 or article 9.16 Although simple and easy to administer (to the extent anything in the UTPR can be characterized as simple), this version of formulary apportionment may not be consistent with the authorized OECD approach for profit allocation under articles 7 and 9.
+A pillar 2 MLI would address these concerns as well.

-These arguments ignore the basic fact that profits are being reallocated to jurisdictions where the taxpayer does not have a PE.14 That is exactly what is happening in pillar 1 where there is
+These arguments ignore the basic fact that profits are being reallocated to jurisdictions where the taxpayer does not have a PE.14 That is exactly what is happening in pillar 1 where there is universal agreement that a treaty violation is occurring.